kant/hdp-search-spark-recommender/README.md

 ### 3. Set up HDP Search

-Install the HDP Search component by following the instructions [instructions](https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.6.4/bk_solr-search-installation/content/hdp-search30-install-mpack.html).
+Install the HDP Search component by following the [instructions](https://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.6.4/bk_solr-search-installation/content/hdp-search30-install-mpack.html).
 The code pattern currently depends on solr version 6.6.2.
 The code pattern also assumes that the Solr is started in the cloud mode.
 After installing the HDP Search(Solr) component, verify that the server is running by following one of the two ways.

    1. Access the solr admin URL http://solr_host:8983/solr to see the dashboard.
    2. cd <solr_installation_dir>/solr/bin; ./solr status